Always bring helpers

 on power wires

-Image shows 3-phase distribution lines traveling between substation and end user.
+Image shows 3-phase distribution lines traveling between local substation and end user homes and business.

 The 3 larger wires carry 3-phase high voltage AC electricity.

 These particular wires are 1" diameter bare aluminum alloy, a material selected for it's light weight, availability, durability, low cost, and conductivity.

 Air space below wires is insulation, and the wires sit on an insulator at each pole.